brucejaya/payment-splitter/README.md

 1.1. [token](https://github.com/blit-man/hypersurface-forge/src/Hypershare/token) is a multi-token permissioned implementation that has been restructured with the ERC-1155 as its core standard.
 This important distinction strips away all unnecessary logic to create a lean, efficient, and flexible equity token implementation which is deployed one-per-organisation (rather than one per asset).
 By virtue of its ERC-1155 compliance the token also embeds agreements and agreement metadata in it's URI tag.

 1.2. [compliance](https://github.com/blit-man/hypersurface-forge/src/Hypershare/compliance) enforces on-chain transfer controls.
 Unlike other crypto assets, Hypershare transactions can fail for a variety of reasons.
-These reasons include the receiver not having verified KYC information, assets having been locked or frozen, and economic and jurisdictional constraints such as investor, acquisition, and geographic limits.
+These reasons include the receiver not having verified KYC information, assets having been locked or frozen, and economic and jurisdictional constraints such as holder, acquisition, and geographic limits.

 1.3. [holder](https://github.com/blit-man/hypersurface-forge/src/Hypershare/holder) records shareholder ownership.
 In essence, it is the on-chain access point for the shareholder register.
 As a cap table that offers sophisticated functionality it also allows issuers to use advanced controls such as freezing, force transfers, etc.